Kalle-Muenster/AudioEngine/README.md

 -- Sun audio files (au, snd)
 -- NetPbm tracks (pam)

+What it is not: a compression library
-- Not supported are:
+- So not supported are:
--- Any stream types which using lossy data compression,.. like mp3, atrac, mpa, aac, (und auch nich das mit was auf filmrollen am rand mit eingebrant als lochstreifen kram,.. fällt mir der name.. gerade ein!
-Ac3 so also is not supported! - e.g. this is not a compression library!)
+-- Any stream types which using lossy data compression,.. like mp3, atrac, mpa, aac, ac3 ...
-- Supported are: just file formats transporting plain, uncompressed pcm data yet.
+-- Just PCM formats which are transporting plain, uncompressed pcm data are supported yet.